We take a look at equity valuations and find that they have moved into even more expensive territory.

 In the chart above, the red areas highlight when the PE ratio is significantly higher than normal implying that markets are expensive and future returns are likely to be lower than in the past.
 On the other hand, green areas show when the PE ratio is significantly lower than normal implying that markets are cheap and returns from equities should be higher than average.

 The dividend yield chart denotes value in a manner that is opposite to the PE and PB charts above.
 When the dividend yield is higher than normal, it means that markets are cheap.
 Similarly when the dividend yield is lower than normal, it is a sign that markets are expensive.
-Towards the end of September, the dividend yield of the Nifty fell below the normal range, but it bounced back in October once the latest quarter numbers were taken into account.
-Currently, the dividend yield is at around 1.1, which is below the long term average of 1.5 but is still within the normal range.
+The dividend yield is around the same levels in the last quarter, at 1.3 per cent.
+This is still close to the long term average of 1.5 per cent.

 Rishad is the founder of Kairos Capital.
 He started his career with Standard Chartered Wealth Management and has extensive experience in markets, particularly in terms of mutual funds and stocks.